 In Fedora and Ubuntu, users can have user accounts with Sudo privileges.
 The only difference between Ubuntu and Fedora is that Ubuntu’s admin group is Sudo, while in Fedora it is Wheel.

 It is interesting to know that Fedora and Ubuntu refuse to allow a user to enter the system without root permission, that’s why you can change privileges to the root user in Fedora by using the

 sudo sucommand, and this is possible in Ubuntu by using the

 sudo-scommand.
 By doing this, your user will not become a root user, but the user account will become a shell with administrative privileges.

 Fortunately, in addition to the desktop version, Fedora and Ubuntu also support the server version, and their server version has as many fans as the desktop version.
-To compare the server version of Ubuntu and Fedora, in addition to the factors that are important in the desktop version, other factors may also be noticed for optimal performance on the server side.
-One of the important factors in improving the performance of the operating system on the server side is the stability of the operating system.
+To compare of ubuntu server vs fedora server, in addition to the factors that are important in the desktop version, other factors may also be noticed for optimal performance on the server side.
+One of the important factors in improving the operating system’s performance on the server side is the operating system’s stability.
 Usually, the preference of sysadmins is an operating system that does not need to be upgraded in short intervals.

 In this comparison, Fedora needs to be updated and restarted every 6 months, and users may face new challenges after upgrading.
 Therefore, between Fedora and Ubuntu, users who are looking for stability should choose Ubuntu.
 If the user has experience using Ubuntu on the desktop, he will be more inclined to use Ubuntu on the server.
 Some jobs require knowledge and use of RHEL, so Fedora is preferred for these types of users.
 Fedora can effectively respond to the needs of such users, by providing an environment similar to Red Hat Enterprise (RHEL) for free.